wordofwarning/wordofwarning.org/current/2023-emergency/afternoon/index.md

 <a href="https://kelvinatmadibrata.com" target="_blank">kelvinatmadibrata.com</a> · <a href="https://facebook.com/kelvin.atmadibrata" target="_blank">Fb kelvin.atmadibrata</a> · <a href="https://instagram.com/kelvinatmadibrata" target="_blank">Insta kelvinatmadibrata</a>
 <hr>
-**12.30pm-2.30pm** Luisa Amorim · *Idleness*
+**12.30pm-2.30pm** Luisa Amorim · *Idleness (durational)*

-*Traditional gender roles are still prevalent in our society, especially in a domestic environment.
-Women are still expected to put their careers on hold to raise children and spend more extra hours on household or childcare than men.
-Women keep doing the majority of the invisible work and Idleness is about that.
-It is also about the quest for alternative forms of communication, such as body movement, and sounds other than the articulated word.*<br>A sensorial show in a loop.
-A game of movement and sound that invites you to go on a trip through a woman's baby blues and her everyday life.
+Although gender roles are constantly being challenged, some old traditions still persist in our society.<br>In the domestic environment, women are still expected to put their careers on hold to raise children.
+Working women often put more extra hours on household or childcare than working men.
+Women keep doing the majority of the invisible work and *Idleness* is about that.
+It is also about the difficulty in expressing that.
+It is a quest for alternative forms of communication, such as body movement and sounds other than the articulated word.<br>A sensorial journey through a woman's baby blues and her everyday life.

+A show by Luisa Amorim, with Jadelin Gangbo, Simon Engerer, Zoe Tsaff.

 Luisa Amorim is a performance-maker based in London and the curator of Discotheque.
 She spent a long time experimenting on dramatising the quotidian through participatory work.<br>Jadelin Gangbo is a novelist, published in Italy and Poland and about to have his first novel written in English published.<br>Simon Engerer is a handyman and expert in a bit of everything; back in Berlin, he was working as a music engineer.

 <a href="https://instagram.com/lousapage" target="_blank">Insta lousapage</a>